West Bengal: CBI files 2 charge sheets in March 21 Birbhum violence | Law-Order

 The CBI has named four persons as accused in its charge sheet filed in the murder of Sheikh whereas 18 people, including TMC leader Anarul Hussain, have been named in the arson case, they said.

-Nine people, including women and children, were burnt to death on the night of March 21 when their houses in Bogtui village were fire-bombed by a mob in retaliation to the killing of TMC's Rampurhat Panchayat leader Sheikh in a crude bomb attack that evening.
+Nine people, including women and children, were burnt to death on the night of March 21 when their houses in Bogtui village were fire-bombed by a mob in retaliation to the killing of TMC leader Sheikh in a crude bomb attack that evening.

+''On March 21, 2022, while the complainant was having tea at a shop in Bogtui 'More' around 8.30 pm, his brother Bhadu Sheikh (a deputy pradhan of the Barsal Gram Panchayat) was speaking over the phone sitting on a motorcycle.

+''It was alleged that the accused threw bomb targeting the head of his brother (Bhadu Sheikh) and on being hit on his head, his brother fell on the ground,'' CBI spokesperson R C Joshi said.
+It was also alleged that they kept throwing more bombs aiming at Bhadu Sheikh, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)